magento/knowledge-base/src/troubleshooting/general/exported-products-.csv-file-does-not-appear.md

 labels: 2.3.2,Magento Commerce Cloud,csv file,export,exportProcessor,exported,how to,products,Adobe Commerce,cloud infrastructure
 ---

-This article provides a fix for the issue where you try to export products to a .csv file in Commerce Admin, but the file does not appear.
+This article provides a fix for the issue where you try to export products to a .csv file in the Commerce Admin, but the file does not appear.

 ## Affected products and versions